Braille & Talking Book Library | Educators

 Order by completing the textbook order form with the included payment authorization form.

 Textbook costs and production costs incurred for cancelled orders are the responsibility of the school.
 The cost of reproducing a textbook in large print or braille can range from a few hundred dollars to several thousand dollars.
-To mitigate this cost the SD Braille & Talking Book Program will try to borrow the textbooks from other states whenever possible.
+To mitigate this cost the SD Braille & Talking Book Library will try to borrow the textbooks from other states whenever possible.

 Rebinding costs of original print books are the responsibility of the school.
 The production process for large print and Braille textbooks usually requires that the original text provided by the school district be torn apart.
 If you wish to have your original rebound, please submit the rebinding authorization form with your textbook order.
 If you would like more information about rebinding costs, please contact PheasantLand Industries in Sioux Falls at (605) 367-5143.

 Return borrowed textbooks as soon as possible after the end of the school year, since many students/teachers have requested to borrow the same textbooks as you did this past school year.
-Also, if you have any textbooks, machines, or even recreational audio books which have been borrowed in past years — please send those back to the SD Braille & Talking Book Program as well.
+Also, if you have any textbooks, machines, or even recreational audio books which have been borrowed in past years — please send those back to the SD Braille & Talking Book Library as well.

 Textbooks that have been paid for by the school are the property of the school.
-However, if you would like to donate these materials for the use of other students, please send them to the SD Braille & Talking Book Program.
+However, if you would like to donate these materials for the use of other students, please send them to the SD Braille & Talking Book Library.

 If you have questions regarding the ordering of textbooks, please call the toll-free number 1-800-423-6665.